Hellblazer/Prime-Mover/README.md

 ### Prime Mover Maven Plugin

-The plugin required to transform simulation code
+The plugin required to transform simulation code.
+This plugin runs after compilation for either main or test classes and will perform the simulation transform on classes in the target output directory, overwriting these class files with the transformed class.

      <plugin>
          <groupId>com.hellblazer.primeMover</groupId>